-I am writing to support [insert name here]‘s application to become a citizen of our country.
+I am writing to support [Name]‘s application to become a citizen of our country.
 I am a [insert job title here] at [insert workplace here].
-[Name] and I have been close friends for many years, and I have found them to be very kind and upstanding people.
-They have supported me and other friends in times of need, and they are always happy to lend a helping hand to anyone, even a stranger.
-They are very involved in our local community, frequently attending local events and helping neighbors unprompted.
+[Name] and I have been close friends for many years, and I have found her to be a very kind and upstanding person.
+She has supported me and other friends in times of need, and is always happy to lend a helping hand to anyone, even a stranger.
+She is very involved in our local community; she frequently attends local events and helps neighbors.

-[Name] is also very involved in his work as [insert job here].
-They have been a successful employee for many years and from what I can see, they are extremely dedicated to their job.
-I have known them to put in extra hours on nights and weekends, even when they may not have needed to.
-They are also very dedicated to their family and always prioritize spending time with them.
+[Name] is also very involved in her work as [insert job here].
+She has been a successful employee for many years, and from what I can see, she is extremely dedicated to her job.
+I have known her to work extra hours on nights and weekends, even when she may not have needed to.
+She is also very dedicated to her family and always prioritizes spending time with them.

-I have been very fortunate to know [name] as a friend, and I am confident that should their citizenship application be accepted, they would make an incredible addition to this country.
+I have been very fortunate to know [name] as a friend, and I am confident that, should her citizenship application be accepted, she would be an exemplary citizen.
 Please feel free to contact me if you have more questions.

 To whom it may concern,

 This letter is to support [insert name here]‘s pending citizenship application.
-I am a [insert title here] at [insert workplace here], and [name] has been a colleague of mine for many years.
-During the time we have worked together, I have known them to be very diligent worker and kind-hearted person who really cares about those around them.
-At work, they always go out of their way to help others and are very dedicated to the team as a whole.
-They’ve been very successful in their work overall and have been an invaluable addition to the company.
+I am [insert title here] at [insert workplace here], and [name] has been a colleague of mine for many years.
+During the time we have worked together, I have known her to be a very diligent worker and kind-hearted person who cares about those around them.
+At work, she is always willing to help others and is very dedicated to the team as a whole.
+She has been very successful in her work and has been an invaluable addition to the company.

 Additionally, [name] is very involved socially in our local community.
-They are a beloved friend and neighbor to many people in our town, and they frequently attend community events.
-They’ve also participated in volunteer work and have gone out of their way to help others during times of need.
-They’re also a great role model for their family and are committed to providing a good life for their children.
+She is a beloved friend and neighbor to many people in our town, and she frequently attends community events.
+She has also participated in volunteer work and helps others during times of need.
+She is also a great role model for her family and is committed to providing a good life for her children.

-[Name] is a wonderful member of our community and I highly recommend they become a naturalized citizen as soon as possible.
+[Name] is a wonderful member of our community, and I highly recommend her for naturalization.
 Please contact me if you have any other questions.